 Alright, if you have followed so far you should be all set for colouring your drawing.
 I won’t lie to you, this tutorial has given me a lot of grief as there are so many difficult aspects to it.

-First step apply a flat, base colour to the drawing.
+Firstly, apply a flat, base colour to the drawing.
 I have used a light blue for the mouth grid and a dark blue for everything else.

 Why not black you may ask?
-Well In the real world black is never black, there is always a shade of colour or a tint to it so in this case I decided to use a dark blue as a base to tint the whole drawing with it.
+Well In the real world black is never black, there is always a shade of colour or a tint to it so in this case I decided to use dark blue as a base to tint the whole drawing with it.

 I will focus on the mask first and I’ll explain things in more detail for the mask however the same principles will apply when we get to colouring the actual helmet of Darth Vader.

 The first thing to do is to disregard the various planes at this stage and treat the whole mask, neck and shoulder as a single solid object.
-So what I did was applying with an airbrush tool a soft shadow to all the surfaces that are in shadows or that cast shadows onto each other.
+So what I did was apply with an airbrush tool a soft shadow to all the surfaces that are in shadows or that cast shadows onto each other.

 I have left a little light on the lenses and the middle portion of the mask.
 I haven’t applied any shadowing for the grid at this stage.